joekarasek/ts-template/README.md

 ## Deployment to Webfaction

-These sites are hosted through [Webfaction](https://www.webfaction.com/) with DNS handled by [Name Cheap](https://www.namecheap.com/).
+These sites are hosted through [Webfaction](https://www.webfaction.com/).

 The deployment scripts are not currently complete, but will take care of configuring the webfaction server for you.
 ```